bblanchon/ArduinoContinuousStepper/README.md

   // Call isSpinning() to know when the motion is complete. void stop();

+  // Gets the acceleration in steps/s².
+  float_t acceleration() const;

   // Returns the current speed.
   // During accelerations and decelerations, this value differs from the
   // target speed configured with spin().